-The centre food product of the Easter cuisine is the lamb.
+The center food product of Easter cuisine is the lamb.
 Poor animal.
-They use every part of this tender animal (The same animal they were hugging and kissing for New Years, to bring them good luck).
+They use every part of this tender animal (The same animal they were hugging and kissing for New Year’s, to bring them good luck).

-Romanians make Lamb soup, Lamb tripe (Drob), steak.
-I don’t think I have ever eaten lamb meat except for Easter (when I used to eat meat).
+Romanians make Lamb soup, Lamb tripe (Drob), and steak.
+I don’t think I had ever eaten lamb meat except for Easter (when I used to eat meat).
 I always thought it was cruel.
 That’s why I don’t eat meat anymore.

 Traditional Easter Romanian food: Pască

 And there is the traditional Easter Pasca (a Romanian Easter food that’s a specific cheese pie).
 It is sold everywhere, and everyone makes it at home.

 Sometimes it’s like a competition of who’s Easter pie was the greatest looking or which tasted better.
 But this happens in rural Romanian communities.
 Some call it gossip, but I think it’s just the way people are.

 Tradtional Easter Romanian food: Cozonac

 The process of making cozonac takes hours and there are many ways in which the process can go wrong.
 But to put it in simple terms, cozonac is a sweet bread, with cacao and walnuts.
 It is my favourite Romanian food.
 Romanians make Cozonac for Christmas and Easter.
 And to be honest, when I think about Romanian Easter traditions, I think about cozonac!

 I have a lot of memories from my childhood about eating cozonac.

 Funny story about cozonac from my childhood: My grandmother used to make a huge stock of Cozonac, that would last for weeks.
 She would serve it to me for dessert.
 But I always wanted more.
-Once I sneaked into the room where she was keeping the cozonac.
+Once, I sneaked into the room where she was keeping the cozonac.
 And I ate a bit.
 Later I did it again.
 Not long after, an entire cozonac was gone (it was quite big).
 My grandma later discovered the reason I was not eating her food anymore.
 Oops.
 She got a bit angry.
-Can’t remember if she locked the door to Cozonac afterwards.
+Can’t remember if she locked the door to Cozonac afterward.

 3. Going to church to get the Holy Light